You searched for Mitchelville.

 The broad, meandering tidal creek which drains Springfield Plantation into Port Royal Sound has usually been known as Fish Haul Creek although it was briefly known as Mitchelville Creek.
 The name apparently derives from the Anglican word ‘gaul’, meaning a ‘bay’; ‘fish gaul’ is rough and difficult of pronunciation, easily becoming ‘fish haul’.
 As early as the 1767 will of Samuel Green who lived on its west shore, it was called Fish Haul Creek.
 Fish Haul Plantation, so called by John Barnwell, Jr. when he sold it in 1760, was a principal seat of the Pope family who inherited itmore...

-Join us for a one-hour talk about the historic sites on the island accompanied by a map that you can then use for your own self-guided tour of the sites by car or by bicycle.
+June 27 - Historic Sites of Hilton Head Island: Join us for a 1 and 1/2-hour talk about the history of Hilton Head Island and the historic sites on the island accompanied by a map that you can then use for your own self-guided tour of the sites by car or by bicycle.

 190 Mitchellville Road, Tarpon Trail